-Assuming that the recreational harvest of vermilion snapper would be controlled to the sector's allocation, Alternative 2 may be expected to result in recreational benefit losses of about \$1.91 million (Table 4-39).
-About 96 percent of all losses would be in terms of reduction in consumer surplus.
-Losses in charterboat producer surplus (\$36,677 at the 3 percent discount factor) would be slightly less than those for headboats (\$41,942).
+Assuming that the recreational harvest of vermilion snapper would be controlled to the sector's allocation, Alternative 2 may be expected to result in recreational benefit losses of about \$1.25 million (Table 4-58).
+Approximately \$1.17 million, or 94 percent of all losses, would be in terms of reductions in consumer surplus.
+Most of the losses in consumer surplus (\$0.72 million) would come from headboat anglers.
+Losses in consumer surplus to private mode anglers would be about half of those of headboat anglers (\$0.36 million).
+One major reason for the relative magnitudes of consumer surplus losses is the dominance of headboat anglers in harvesting vermilion snapper.
+Private mode anglers harvested about half of vermilion snapper harvest of headboat anglers.